MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

   For more information, see the parameter descriptions in [Connect-ExchangeOnline](https://docs.microsoft.com/powershell/module/exchange/connect-exchangeonline) and [App-only authentication for unattended scripts in the EXO V2 module](app-only-auth-powershell-v2.md).

-- Connect with Exchange Online PowerShell and Security Compliance Center PowerShell simultaneously in a single PowerShell window.
+- Connect to Exchange Online PowerShell and Security Compliance Center PowerShell simultaneously in a single PowerShell window.

 - The new _CommandName_ parameter allows you to specify and restrict the Exchange Online PowerShell cmdlets that are imported in a session.
 This option reduces the memory footprint for high usage PowerShell applications.